 60-1438 (1) Each new motor vehicle manufacturer or distributor shall specify in writing to each of its new motor vehicle dealers licensed in this state the dealer's obligations for preparation, delivery, and warranty service on its products.
-The manufacturer or distributor shall compensate the new motor vehicle dealer for warranty service which such manufacturer or distributor requires the dealer to provide, including warranty and recall obligations related to repairing and servicing motor vehicles and all parts and components included in or manufactured for installation in the motor vehicles of the manufacturer or distributor.
+The manufacturer or distributor shall compensate the new motor vehicle dealer for warranty service which such manufacturer or distributor requires the dealer to provide, including warranty and recall obligations related to repairing and servicing motor vehicles and all parts and components included in or manufactured for installation in the motor vehicles of the included in or manufactured for installation in the motor vehicles of the manufacturer or distributor.
 The manufacturer or distributor shall provide the new motor vehicle dealer with the schedule of compensation to be paid to the dealer for parts, work, and service and the time allowance for the performance of the work and service.

-(2)(a) The schedule of compensation shall include compensation for diagnostic work, as well as repair service, parts, and labor.
+(2)(a) The schedule of compensation shall include reasonable compensation diagnostic work, as well as repair service, parts, and labor.
 Time allowances for the diagnosis and performance of warranty work and service shall be adequate for a qualified technician to perform the work or service.
-A franchisor shall not unreasonably deny a written request submitted by a franchisee for modification of a franchisor's uniform time allowance for a specific warranty repair or unreasonably deny a request submitted by a specific vehicle covered under warranty.
-Any such request shall include information and documentation reasonably necessary for the franchisor to assess the merits of the franchisee's request.
-In the determination of compensation under this section, the principal factors to be given consideration shall be the prevailing wage rates being paid by dealers in the community in which the dealer is doing business, and in no event shall the compensation of the dealer for warranty parts and labor be less than the rates charged by the dealer for like parts and service to retail or fleet customers.
-In determining prevailing wage rates, the rate of compensation for labor for that portion of repair orders for all recommended maintenance services shall not be used, including maintenance services relating to the following: Oil, filters, any fluids, brake pads, brake discs, brake drums, spark plugs, wiper blades, tire repair, or tire replacement.
+A franchisor shall not unreasonably deny a written request submitted by a franchisee for modification of a franchisor's uniform time allowance for a specific warranty repair or unreasonably deny a request submitted franchisee for an additional time allowance for diagnostic or repair work on a specific vehicle covered under warranty.
+Any such request shall include information and documentation reasonably necessary for the franchisor to assess the merits of the franchisee's request reasonable and adequate for the work to be performed.
+In the determination of what constitutes reasonable compensation under this section, the principal factors to be given consideration shall be the prevailing wage rates being paid by dealers in the community in which the dealer is doing business, and in no event shall the compensation of the dealer for warranty parts and labor be less than the rates charged by the dealer for like parts and service to retail or fleet customers , as long as such rates are reasonable.
+In determining prevailing wage rates, the rate of compensation for labor for that portion of repair orders for all recommended maintenance services shall not be used, including maintenance services relating to the following: Oil, filters, any fluids, brake pads, brake discs, brake drums, spark plugs, wiper blades, tire repair, or tire replacement for routine maintenance such as tire repair, or replacement and oil and fluid changes. maintenance, such as tire repair or replacement and oil and fluid changes, shall not be used.